 But do you know what differentiates these two delicious beverages?
 The answer is a lot weirder and confusing than you’d expect.

 Read on to learn the differences between apple cider and apple juice!
-And keep scrolling for our chef-made apple cider recipe you can DIY at home.
+And keep scrolling for our chef-made apple cider and apple juice recipes you can DIY at home.

 Apple Cider vs Apple Juice: The 3 Main Differences

 1. The way the drink was processed.
 Some states specify the differences between apple cider and juice, and businesses must take heed of these differences when crafting their labels.
 Massachusetts, for example, specifies processing guidelines for apple cider.

 Cider from such states is likely what most of us think of when we think of apple cider.
 Namely, a cloudy and very perishable apple drink that you would expect to see at farm stands and farmers markets.
 This tasty and unfiltered beverage is most readily available when apples are in season.
 Sometimes this cider is unpasteurized as well, in which case naturally occurring yeasts can cause fermentation.
 Such unpasteurized cider becomes slightly fizzy and alcoholic with age.

 Apple juices in these more stringent states has been filtered to remove solids and pasteurized so that it will stay fresh longer.
 This makes apple juice a lot more shelf-stable, which is why you will often see it in non-refrigerated aisles at the grocery store.